AuCRHI/digitalnote-swap/README.md

-# digitalnote-swap
+# digitalnote
-Use this wallet to swap your coins.
+Use this CLI wallet to swap your coins to the new DigitalNote 2.0 Wallet.

+**This link is identical to https://github.com/DigitalNoteXDN/digitalnote/releases**